chrismarget/raspbian-appliance/README.md

 Add additional scripts here to make the Pi do whatever you need (install packages, drop startup scripts in place, etc...)

-## Okay, but the `boot` filesystem is too small!
+## Okay, but the `/boot` filesystem is too small to use for anything!
 Yeah.
 That's a problem, and was the genesis of this whole project.
+I'd wanted to add an extra filesystem for my project files at the unused (the Rasbian image is only ~4GB, so a freshly-written 32GB SD card is mostly empty) far end of the SD card.
 By default, Raspian's first boot calls `/usr/lib/raspi-config/init_resize.sh` to stretch the root partition/filesystem, and it throws an error if you've added extra partitions.
 So, on the *actual* first boot, `go-init.d/02_patch_init_resize.sh` modifies Raspbian's `init_resize.sh` to adjust its expectations about `/root` growing all the way to the end of the SD card.
-With that change we can add extra partitions to the end of the SD card during the intial setup.
-Our appliance software can then live there.
+With that change we can add extra partitions to freshly-imaged/never-booted SD card.
+The appliance software can then live there.
 The `build.sh` script includes some variables that control the size and labels of those filesystems.

 ## What's `build.sh` do?
-That's how I typically run the build.
-Specifically, I do:
+Run it to install Raspbian and all of the needed changes:

     sudo ./build.sh